-I also understand that should I have any problems or questions regarding the policies as they are presented in this handbook, I may direct them to the Director of Training.
+I also understand that should I have any problems or questions regarding the policies as they are presented in this handbook, I may direct them to the Program Director.

 I understand that departmental policies and handbook information are subject to revision throughout my program and I am responsible for remaining current.